Essential graded algebra over polynomial rings with real exponents: Socles and essentiality over discrete polyhedral groups

 \section{Socles and essentiality over discrete polyhedral groups}

-The theory developed for real polyhedral groups in Sections~\ref{s:socle}--\ref{s:gen-functors} applies as well to discrete polyhedral groups (Example~\ref{e:polyhedral-discrete}).
+The theory developed for real polyhedral groups in Sections~\ref{s:socle}--\ref{s:hulls} applies as well to discrete polyhedral groups (Example~\ref{e:polyhedral-discrete}).
 The theory is easier in the discrete case, in the sense that only closed cogenerator functors are needed, and none of the density considerations in Sections~\ref{s:minimality}--\ref{s:density} are relevant.
-The deduction of the discrete case is elementary, but it is worthwhile to record the results, both because they are useful and for comparison with the real polyhedral case.
+The results in this section are known or easily deduced from well known theory when the module is assumed to be finitely generated.
+The deduction of the discrete case in the generality of downset-finite modules is elementary and not a major extension, but it is worthwhile to record the results, both because they are useful and for comparison with the real polyhedral case.
+Highlights include detection of injective homomorphisms and essential submodules via socles (Theorems~\ref{t:discrete-injection} and~\ref{t:discrete-essential-submodule}), minimal primary decomposition of intervals via socle isomorphism (Definition~\ref{d:discrete-minimal-primDecomp-interval}, Theorem~\ref{t:discrete-hull-I}, and Corollary~\ref{c:discrete-irred-decomp}), and minimal primary decomposition of modules via socle isomorphism (Definition~\ref{d:discrete-minimal-primary} and Theorem~\ref{t:discrete-minimal-primary}).

 For the analogue of Theorem~\ref{t:injection}, the notion of divisibility in Definition~\ref{d:divides} makes sense, when $\sigma = \{\0\}$, verbatim in the discrete polyhedral setting: an element $y \in \cM_\bb$ \emph{divides} $x \in \cM_\aa$ if $\bb \in \aa - \cQ_+$ and $y \mapsto x$ under the natural map $\cM_\bb \to \cM_\aa$.